amolinariii/portfolio/README.md

-Data Analyst | Statistical Modeling & Business Analytics
+Data Analyst | Statistical Modeling, Customer Analytics & Business Intelligence

 ## **About Me**
 Data analyst with an M.S. in Statistics and Applied Mathematics and experience spanning organizational assessment, business operations, customer behavior, and product analytics.
 Skilled in translating stakeholder objectives into analytical frameworks, reporting solutions, and actionable insights from large-scale survey, operational, and transaction datasets.
 Experienced in leading cross-functional analytical projects and delivering data-driven recommendations that support strategic decision-making, operational improvement, and customer engagement.